bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 ![EMS service jack pinout](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/EMS-bus-jack-pinout.JPG?raw=true)

 ### EMS Thermostat clamps
 Aside from the front service jack, you can also connect the 2 EMS bus wires to the thermostat clamps on the inside interface of the boiler.
-You can connect these in parallel to a EMS thermostat if needed.
+You can connect these in parallel to a EMS thermostat on the same terminal if needed.
 The EMS bus is a shared bus that allows for multiple devices on the same bus.
 If needed, you can also put it in parallel where the thermostat is mounted on the wall.

 ![EMS thermostat clamps](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/ems-bus-on-boiler.JPG)

+You can also use the on/off terminal for an on/off thermostat while simultaneously using the EMS bus terminal for the interface board.
+So if you have an on/off thermostat you can still communicate with the EMS bus.
+In fact I use this very setup at home.

 ## Powering your circuit from the bus itself
 I got a few questions whether you could power the circuit and even the whole Arduino from the EMS bus or the 12V pin.<br>